Did you know that eight out of 10 Americans report feeling foot arch pain? Yet, less than half go to a podiatrist to address these aches and pains.

 What causes plantar fasciitis?
 Overuse, injury, and inflammation of the plantar fascia, the ligament connecting your heel to the front of your foot.

 Most patients diagnosed with plantar fasciitis report increased pain upon waking.
 They also report feeling stiffness or discomfort in the arch and heel.
-Prolonged periods of standing or being on their feet also exacerbates the discomfort.
+Prolonged periods of standing or being on their feet also exacerbate the discomfort.

 While plantar fasciitis is often a runner’s ailment, it can affect less active people, too.